Attached: Plot

 Determined to prove Mauric wrong and save his crew mates, Riker transports Lorin aboard the starship against her will.
 He sits down with Mauric and Lorin, but neither seems to care about Picard or Crusher.
 Disgusted, Riker tells Mauric that, based on what he has seen, the Kes will be denied entrance into the Federation.
 He then tells Lorin that if anything happens to Picard and/or Crusher, the Prytt will be inundated by a flood of information requests from Starfleet investigators.
 At that moment, Picard and Crusher arrive at the Kes border and, while Picard gets across, Crusher is caught by Prytt security forces.
 Her captors hail Lorin, who orders Crusher and Picard returned to the Enterprise.
 Safe at home, Picard and Crusher have the implants removed and share a dinner without reading each other's minds.
 Picard suggests that they should not be afraid to explore their feelings for one another.
 Crusher kisses Picard's cheek but then tells him perhaps they should be more afraid and hints that they should go slowly.
 Picard kisses Crusher's lips, the two bid each other goodnight, and Crusher leaves Picard's quarters.
 Picard blows out the candles in his stateroom and stares into space.

 Arc narrative

-In the finale ("All Good Things...") it is revealed Picard and Crusher get married in the future, and Crusher becomes captain of a medical starship.
+In the finale ("All Good Things...") it is revealed that in an alternate future, Picard and Crusher get married, and Crusher becomes captain of a medical starship.

+In the sequel series Star Trek: Picard, Beverly reveals that around 2380, she and Picard had a child, Jack Crusher II, but Beverly hid Jack from Picard out of concern for Jack's safety.
+Beverly captains a different medical starship and helps Jack in his extralegal exploits.